 Caroline’s Green Build was no different.

-A lot of demolition was involved, before re-building could happen (click to enlarge these images).
+A lot of demolition was involved, before re-building could happen.

 For the cottage, with Nudura walls finished, it was time to add the roof.
 Again the choices were taken to achieve high insulation levels and fit in with other farm buildings nearby.
 That’s why metal slate was used, above thick metal-covered panels.